-- 2.1 The proposed CIF Climate Resilience Program can play a unique role in catalyzing scaled-up support for adaptation through MDBs. - 38.
+- 2.1 The proposed CIF Climate Resilience Program can play a unique role in catalyzing scaled-up support for adaptation through MDBs. - 40.
 COP27 called for transformational approaches to climate adaptation.
 The Sharm-el Sheikh Implementation Plan, adopted at COP 27, notes with serious concern the existing gap between current levels of adaptation and the levels needed to respond to the increasing climate risk and calls for adopting a transformational approach to adaptation.
-It also calls on the MDBs to reform and scale up climate finance and offer new channels and instruments that are fit for the purpose of adequately addressing the global climate emergency.
-Furthermore, there is a specific request for international financial institutions to share how they might enhance access to and/or the speed, scope and scale of availability of finance for activities relevant to addressing loss and damage. - 39.
-To respond to the challenges, there is a need to step up transformational approaches for adaptation.
+It also calls on the MDBs to reform and scale up climate finance and offer new channels and instruments that are fit for the purpose of adequately addressing the global climate emergency46.
+Furthermore, there is a specific request for international financial institutions to share how they might enhance access to and/or the speed, scope and scale of availability of finance for activities relevant to addressing loss and damage. - 41.
+To respond to the challenges, there is a need to step up transformational approaches for building climate resilience.
 CIF proposes to establish a new Climate Resilience Program (CRP)to focus on transformational approaches.
-CRP will help developing countries reduce climate risk and manage residual climate risk, thereby covering the entire resilience spectrum.
-Presented as a key MDB contribution to the call from the global community to scale up climate action, CRP can demonstrate the critical role MDBs can play to support countries in strengthening their understanding of climate risk and limits to adaptation to inform decision making, strengthening systems for adaptation investments in order to align wider financial flows toward adaptation, developing adaptation investment pipeline to scale up financing for targeted climate adaptation investments, and strengthening systems for residual risk management through innovative policies, financial instruments and products.
+CRP will build on the direct experience of PPCR to help developing countries reduce climate risk through adaptation and manage residual climate risk, thereby covering the entire risk management spectrum.
+Presented as a key MDB contribution to the call from the global community to scale up climate action, CRP can demonstrate the critical role MDBs can play together to support developing countries in strengthening their understanding of climate risk and limits to adaptation, and to inform decision making for resilient development.
+Through the CRP, MDBs can strengthen systems for adaptation investments in order to align wider financial flows toward adaptation, develop adaptation investment pipelines to scale up financing for targeted climate adaptation investments, and finance targeted adaptation investments.
+The CRP can also improve systems for residual risk management through innovative policies, financial instruments and products and thereby help developing countries prepare to access funding from the proposed new loss and damage fund, once established.
 All these areas are critical for scaling up investments in resilience.